- Cable Nitrogen Purging - February 14, 2023

 Odd Versus Even Harmonic Orders (Addendum)

-I’ve added this section, thanks to a friend, to emphasize that only odd numbered harmonic orders (such as 3, 9, 15, etc) are responsible for adding in the neutral conductors.
+Note that only odd numbered harmonic orders (such as 3, 9, 15, etc) are responsible for adding in the neutral conductors.
 The fundamental and even numbered harmonic orders would cancel out in the neutral conductors.
 Therefore what we refer to as Triplen Harmonics are the odd number multiples of three.

 - National Electrical Code, NFPA 70 2017